 Best of all, they are much healthier than most store-bought baked goods!
 While they aren’t completely sugar-free, they aren’t really very sweet.
-For a completely fruit-sweetened muffin, try my banana-sweetened cake recipe.
-Or if you are looking for a savory muffin, then make cheese and onion muffins.
+Try my no-sugar banana bread or apple muffins for a fruit-sweetened muffin.
+If you are looking for a savory muffin, then make cheese and onion muffins.

 Oatmeal Muffin Flavors